Back to Writings

 Key Thinkers on Monarchy

-Thomas Hobbes (1588–1679) — Argued in Leviathan that humans are naturally chaotic and brutal.
-A strong, absolute ruler is necessary to prevent "war of all against all."
-He justified absolute monarchy as essential for order.
+• Thomas Hobbes (1588–1679) — Argued in Leviathan that a strong, absolute ruler is necessary to prevent society from descending into chaos.

-Niccolò Machiavelli (1469–1527) — Wrote The Prince, advising rulers on how to gain and maintain power.
-Nepal's Rana rulers governed using Machiavellian principles.
+• Niccolò Machiavelli (1469–1527) — Wrote The Prince, advising rulers on how to gain and maintain power through cunning and ruthlessness.

-Nepal was one of the last countries in the world to abolish its monarchy — and unlike most countries, Nepal's was ended through a largely peaceful people's movement.
+Nepal was one of the last countries in the world to abolish its monarchy in 2008.
+Unlike most countries where monarchy was abolished by force, Nepal's was ended through a largely peaceful people's movement supported by political parties and former Maoist rebels.

-The Rana Oligarchy within the Monarchy (1846–1951) — The Ranas effectively captured power while the Shah king remained as a figurehead.
-This was not true monarchy but a form of oligarchy (कुलीनतन्त्र) operating behind a royal facade.
+• The Rana Oligarchy (1846–1951) — The Ranas effectively captured power while the Shah king remained as a figurehead.
+This was a form of oligarchy (कुलीनतन्त्र) operating behind a royal facade.

 Daily Quiz

-Answer: B. As promoted by Bossuet, this doctrine asserts that kings are God's representatives on earth and their authority cannot be questioned by human institutions.
+As promoted by Jacques-Bénigne Bossuet, this doctrine asserts that kings are God's representatives on earth and their authority cannot be questioned by human institutions.

-Q2: What primary characteristic distinguished 'Enlightened Absolutism' from traditional absolutism?
+Q2: What primary characteristic distinguished 'Enlightened Absolutism' from traditional 17th-century absolutism?

-Answer: C. Enlightened monarchs embraced Enlightenment principles such as religious toleration and legal codification to improve efficiency.
+Enlightened monarchs embraced Enlightenment principles such as religious toleration and legal codification to improve the efficiency and power of their realms.

 Q3: How did Louis XIV and Peter the Great similarly address the power of the nobility?

-- A) Both granted nobles increased legislative authority
+A) Both granted nobles increased legislative authority via new parliaments

-- C) Both abolished the status of nobility
+C) Both abolished the status of nobility to promote a capitalist class

-Q4: According to Jean Bodin, what is the nature of absolute power in a commonwealth?
+Q4: According to Jean Bodin's theory of sovereignty, which best describes the nature of absolute power?

-- A) Sovereignty is a temporary grant of power from the people
+A) Sovereignty is a temporary grant of power from the people to the king

 Q5: Which event illustrates the conflict between Catherine the Great's Enlightenment ideals and maintaining absolute power?

-- D) The founding of the Smolny Institute
+D) The founding of the Smolny Institute for Noble Maidens

-Answer: B. The violent serf uprising forced Catherine to abandon potential reforms to serfdom to maintain social order.
+The violent serf uprising forced Catherine to abandon potential reforms in favor of securing the support of the nobility.

 Watch the Video